 Singtel-owned Optus outage review flags urgent protocol gaps

-A technical failure at Optus on Sep 18 resulted in a disruption to emergency call services, which was linked to four deaths.
+A technical failure at Optus on Sep 18 resulted in a disruption to emergency call services, which was linked to two deaths, according to the review.

 Singtel-owned Optus, Australia's second-largest telecom services provider, said on Thursday (Dec 18) that an independent review into its September outage found gaps in process, accountability, escalation and information protocols that need urgent attention.